cooperfrench95/geoquiz/README.md

 * 3 difficulty modes

+* Written almost entirely with functional components using the new Hooks API

 * More than 15 categories of clues available, including images (sourced from Flickr), flag, capital, GDP per capita, average temperature, religion, region, total area, language, military spending, and more

 * Leaderboards for each individual difficulty mode